liraCinthia/GNL/README.md

 Project developed at the 42 São Paulo school.
 This project consists of programming a function that returns a line read from a file descriptor and makes you learn a very interesting new concept in C programming: static variables.

-To compile the program with the get_next_line.c file:
+To compile the program with:
 ```
 cc -Wall -Wextra -Werror -D BUFFER_SIZE=your_chosen_buffer_size <files>.c
 Example: